 Histopathologists, sometimes simply called pathologists, specialize in the study of diseased cells.
 Their primary role is to analyze biopsies and identify the type of mesothelioma cells present in tumor(s).
 Pathologists work with a cancer care team, but patients are unlikely to meet with them directly.

 Medical oncologists are doctors who specialize in treating cancer with medicines such as chemotherapy.
-Patients work with an oncologist to determine their course of treatment.
+The cancer care team will include an oncologist to determine their course of treatment.

 Mental Health Professionals

 Psychiatrists, psychologists, therapists, and counselors may also be part of a patient’s cancer care team.
 These health care professionals specialize in treating the emotional well-being of patients and their families.

 Nurse practitioners (NPs) are advanced practice registered nurses.
 They are able to assess patient needs and help craft treatment plans.

 Palliative care specialists are doctors and nurses who help with patient pain management.
 They can also help patients and their families make important medical decisions and connect them with support resources.

 Physician assistants (PAs) are health care professionals practicing medicine under a supervising physician.
 They are licensed to diagnose and treat patients.

 Primary Care Physician

 A primary care physician is a doctor who specializes in family or internal medicine.
 They are often a patient’s first point of contact when medical issues arise.
 As stated above, these can also be called general practitioners.